vsamaras12/m23/_labs/lab00.md

 ## Introduction

-This week's lab is design to help you learn about you CSIL/ECI/CoE account, GitHub and Gradescope, three important tools you'll use in this course and that may be used in future CMPSC courses you may take at UCSB.
+This week's lab is design to help you learn about your CSIL/ECI/CoE account, GitHub and Gradescope, three important tools you'll use in this course and that may be used in future CMPSC courses you may take at UCSB.

 # Part 1: Get setup with the tools for this course